cloudprudhvi/docker-node/README.md

 docker run -d -p 3001:3000 devops-training-nodejs-multi
 ```

+## CI/CD

+This project includes a Jenkinsfile for automated CI/CD.
+The pipeline performs:
+- Checkout
+- Dependency install
+- Logo download
+- Automated tests (Jest)
+- Docker and multi-stage Docker builds

+To use, configure your Jenkins job to use this repository and a Docker-enabled agent.

 ## Project Structure
 - `server.js` - Main Express server
 - `views/` - EJS templates